kteender/kteender.github.io/rates.md

 An idea has multiple routes by which it can be visually communicated.
 I am happy to chat with you to find methods to visually communicate your idea that are in your budget. -->

-For a quote, contact me at <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a>.
+For a quote, contact me at <a href="mailto:contact@ktcg.art?subject=contact from KTCG ART">contact@ktcg.art</a>.
 If you have something unique in mind, don't hesistate to contact me!